Localization of valuations and Alesker's irreducibility theorem: A new proof of Alesker's Irreducibility theorem

-In this section we show that the $\SO(n)$-finite vectors of $V_r^\pm$, $1 \leq r \leq n-1$, form an irreducible $(\sln(n), \SO(n))$-module, where we assume $n\ge 3$ unless stated otherwise.
+In this section we show that the $\SO(n)$-finite vectors of $V_r^\pm$, $1 \leq r \leq n-1$, form an algebraically irreducible $(\sln(n), \SO(n))$-module, where we assume $n\ge 3$ throughout the section.
 In the proof, we will use the computations from \autoref{sec:actLieAlgdf} to relate the $\SO(n)$-types using the action of $\sln(n)_\CC$ on the highest weight vectors from \autoref{thm:KotrbatyWannererHighestWeights}.
-Since \autoref{thm:AleskerBernigSchuster} provides the decomposition into $\SO(n)$-types of these spaces, this is sufficient to determine whether this space is irreducible as an $(\sln(n),\SO(n))$-module.
+Since \autoref{thm:AleskerBernigSchuster} provides the decomposition into $\SO(n)$-types of these spaces, this is sufficient to determine whether this space is algebraically irreducible as an $(\sln(n),\SO(n))$-module.
 The pairing considered in \autoref{sec:pairing} will be used in combination with the following result, which is a simple consequence of Schur's Lemma. \begin{lemma} Let $W$ be a direct sum of irreducible representations of a compact Lie group $K$, $U$ an irreducible representation of $K$, and $(\cdot,\cdot):W\times U\rightarrow\CC$ a $K$-invariant sesquilinear form.
-If $(\cdot,\cdot)$ is non-trivial, then $W$ contains an irreducible subrepresentation equivalent to $U$. \end{lemma}
+If $(\cdot,\cdot)$ is nontrivial, then $W$ contains an irreducible subrepresentation equivalent to $U$. \end{lemma}